Terms & conditions

 2. c) Purchase price of the goods

-The purchase price of the goods is the price quoted in CZK or EUR or GBP with individual goods in the seller's e-shop (the price in the offer is primarily quoted with VAT; it is also quoted without VAT for information purposes; if it is not clear whether the price is quoted with or without VAT, then it is the price with VAT).
+The purchase price of the goods is the price quoted in CZK or EUR or GBP with individual goods in the seller's e-shop.
 When new prices of the goods are displayed in the seller's e-shop, the previous prices of the goods become automatically ineffective, with the exception of the goods ordered by the customer while the original prices were still effective.
 The price of the goods does not include shipping fees.
 The fees are stated in every order separately, including their amount; by ending the order, the customer agrees with the amount of the fees and agrees to pay them to the seller.
 The purchase price is considered as agreed after concluding the purchase contract.
 If the price of CZK or EUR or GBP 0.00 is specified for the relevant goods, these goods may not be ordered.
 No rights may be exercised by the customer in relation to gifts provided free of charge.
 Such goods fulfil the conditions of a deed of donation and all standards laid down by the effective legislation.

 3. Delivery terms